.....for the admirers of nature....

 • Kathmandu – Lukla – Kathmandu, both-way flight (flights might happen between KTM/Lukla via Ramechhap due to airport congestion)

-• 11 nights teahouse lodges during the trek, mostly non-attached bathrooms with full-board meals; Breakfast, Lunch, Dinner (1item each meal)
+• 11 nights teahouse lodges during the trek, mostly non-attached bathrooms with full-board meals; Breakfast, Lunch, Dinner (1 item each meal)

 • Clean drinking water throughout (water purification tablet provided)